Prairie Dog and Ferret Restoration

 The black-footed ferret is an animal that relies almost exclusively upon healthy prairie dog populations.
 Ferrets live only in prairie dog burrows, and more than 90% of their diet is prairie dogs.
 The black-footed ferret was twice thought to be extinct until discovery of the last known natural wild population in 1981 near Meeteetse, Wyoming.
 Disease (sylvatic plague and canine distemper) hit this population and, in 1987, 18 surviving animals were captured and placed in captive breeding facilities.
 All ferrets alive today are the descendents of only seven Meeteetse ferrets that successfully bred and bore kits to establish a captive breeding program.

-Starting in 1991, captive-born ferrets began to be reintroduced into the wild at 13 sites in 10 geographic areas, including the Charles M. Russell National Wildlife Refuge (CMR) and on Bureau of Land Management (BLM) lands in Phillips County, Montana.
+Starting in 1991, captive-born ferrets began to be reintroduced into the wild at 13 sites in 10 geographic areas, including the U.L.
+Bend National Wildlife Refuge (located within the Charles M. Russell National Wildlife Refuge or CMR) and on Bureau of Land Management (BLM) lands in Phillips County, Montana.
 Only three self-sustaining populations currently exist—at Shirley Basin, Wyoming; Conata Basin, South Dakota; and Cheyenne River Sioux Reservation, South Dakota.
-The CMR site is Montana’s best hope for long-term persistence of ferrets in the state, but it is believed to contain too few prairie dogs to support a ferret population over the long term.
+The U.L.
+Bend/CMR site is one of Montana’s best hope for long-term persistence of ferrets in the state, but it is believed to contain too few prairie dogs to support a ferret population over the long term.
+In 2013, the reintroduction site received an additional 20 captive-bred ferrets to help boost population numbers.
+The nearby Fort Belknap Indian Reservation also reintroduced 32 ferrets on tribal lands in 2013.

 Progress to Date

 Linking APR’s prairie dog towns to the CMR black-footed ferret reintroduction site is likely to provide expanded habitat for CMR ferrets.
-To facilitate this linkage, APR is working with World Wildlife Fund (WWF) to expand prairie dog towns on APR deeded land.
+To facilitate this linkage, APR is working to expand prairie dog towns on APR deeded land.
 In preparation for this work, APR, WWF and the CMR have secured a cost-share agreement with the USFWS.

-APR will also work with WWF to develop a management plan that will include efforts to control plague through various methods, as well as to work with FWP and others to implement the FWP local management plan addressing prairie dog recovery and conservation.
-If this is successful and meets approval of all concerned, APR and WWF may consider translocating prairie dogs to suitable habitat in the future.
+APR will also work with scientists to develop a management plan that will include efforts to control plague through various methods, as well as to work with FWP and others to implement the FWP local management plan addressing prairie dog recovery and conservation.
+If this is successful and meets approval of all concerned, APR may consider translocating prairie dogs to suitable habitat in the future.